huyvohcmc/dotfiles/README.md

 ## Terminal

 I use [iTerm2](https://www.iterm2.com/) as the main terminal.
 The choice of font is [Fira Code](https://github.com/tonsky/FiraCode) 16px.
 Both iTerm2 and Fira Code support ligatures, which is a nice feature to have.
-An alternative choice for Fira Code is [Iosevka](https://github.com/be5invis/Iosevka).
+An alternative choice for Fira Code is [Iosevka](https://github.com/be5invis/Iosevka) (highly recommend).

 ## Homebrew packages